 Summer is the perfect time to ride your motorcycle here in Michigan, and with summer approaching, it’s important to refresh yourself on some riding basics.
 If you regularly ride a motorcycle, you’re likely already aware of the universal hand signals used by motorcycle riders and have probably used them yourself.
 But even if you never get on a bike, you share the road with motorcycles.
 We also have a handy image guide at the end of this post to give you a visual idea of these hand signals.
+Follow this link if you’re looking for Motorcycle Insurance information.

 Here are the hand signals you should know (and use) out on the road: